HanWenfang/syncless/README.txt

    approximates the answer of socket.gethostbyname_ex, because evdns doesn't support CNAME lookups.

-5. Socket timeouts are not enforced on file objects created by nbsocket.makefile().
+5. Socket timeouts are enforced on file objects created by nbsocket.makefile().

    The normal Python behavior is to raise IOError(errno.EAGAIN, ...) no matter what the timeout is, even if the file object was created before setting the timeout.
+Thus it's pretty useless.

      sock1, sock2 = socket.socketpair(socket.AF_UNIX, socket.SOCK_STREAM, 0)
      f = sock1.makefile('r')